yogeshmishra/dataviscourse15-hw-mishra-yogesh/hw0/readme.md

 ## Problem 2 - Introduction to Git

 Attend the lecture on git and [follow the instructions on the homework](http://dataviscourse.net/2015/homework/) on setting up your **private** git repository for the homework.
-This involves creating a repository, sharing it with our gihtubh user [datavis-ta](http://github.com/datavis-ta), and announcing your project repository through [this form](https://docs.google.com/forms/d/1C7nljpvoRzbTrSxZAWuNZuiq-uI1cPIoBcERNTrYsDo/viewform).
+This involves creating a repository, sharing it with our github user [datavis-ta](http://github.com/datavis-ta), and announcing your project repository through [this form](https://docs.google.com/forms/d/1C7nljpvoRzbTrSxZAWuNZuiq-uI1cPIoBcERNTrYsDo/viewform).
 Be sure to follow all the instructions on the homework page!

 Edit the `README.md` file at the root of your respository to add your name and email address.
 Commit your changes.